Quick Links

 Restoration of Civil Rights in Florida - The Restoration of Civil Rights restores to an applicant all of the rights of citizenship in the State of Florida enjoyed before the felony conviction, except the specific authority to own, possess, or use firearms.
 Such restoration shall not relieve an applicant from the registration and notification requirements or any other obligations and restrictions imposed by law upon sexual predators or sexual offenders.

-Regarding the Restoration of Civil Rights (RCR) process and the passage of Amendment Four:
+Regarding the Restoration of Civil Rights (RCR) process and the passage of the Voting Restoration Amendment.:

 For those offenders covered by the amendment, only the right to vote, not the right to sit on a jury or the right to hold public office, is contemplated by the amendment.
 Restoration of the right to sit on a jury and to hold public office can only be obtained through application to the Board of Executive Clemency.